AllanHasegawa/Tempo/README.md

 ### Custom time source

 You can create your own time source.
-For that, implement the `io.tempo.TimeSource` interface and then add it during initialization:
+Implement the `io.tempo.TimeSource` interface and then add it during initialization:

     val customTs = MyCustomTs()
     Tempo.initialize(this,
-      timeSources = listOf(customTs)
+      timeSources = listOf(customTs))

 ## Schedulers